 In phases three, four, five and six, a target is identified and processed using EMDR procedures.
 I will assist you in identifying three things:

 1. The vivid visual image related to the memory

 3. Related emotions and body sensations.

-In phase seven, the therapist may ask the client to keep a log during the week.
-It serves to remind the client of the self-calming activities that were mastered in phase two.
+In phase seven, I may ask you to keep a log during the week.
+It serves to remind you of the self-calming activities that were mastered in phase two.

 Phase eight consists of examining the progress made thus far and returning to a previous phase, as needed.

 Give me a call at (678) 554-5632 to set an appointment (either at my office location or online via telehealth) or send me the appointment request form, which you will find here on my website.
 I look forward to working with you!